Alert Logic State of Cloud Security Report Spring 2012

 PERCEPTION VS. DATA: Is the Cloud Really Insecure?

 Improved agility and financial benefits have driven the growth of the Infrastructure-as-a-Service (IaaS) model.
 However, a perception remains that IaaS offerings from service providers pose greater security risks than traditional on-premise deployments.

 While there is clearly a heightened perception of risk, do managed and cloud environments hosted by service providers actually experience different classes of threats, or different frequencies of incidents?

-As providers of Security-as-a-Service to over 1,500 organizations with IT infrastructure housed either in on-premise environments or with managed service providers, Alert Logic draws on an extensive warehouse of security event data to examine this assumption and is uniquely poised to assess the validity of popular beliefs regarding the relative security of service provider environments.
+As providers of Security-as-a-Service to over 1,500 organizations with IT infrastructure housed either in on-premise environments or with managed operations providers, Alert Logic draws on an extensive warehouse of security event data to examine this assumption and is uniquely poised to assess the validity of popular beliefs regarding the relative security of service provider environments.

 How Alert Logic Categorized Its Customer Data

 For its analysis, Alert Logic has categorized security data into two environments: on-premise and service provider.
 On-premise customers own and manage their own IT infrastructure.
 Service provider customers are an aggregation of all customers utilizing Infrastructure-as-a- Service solutions from a service provider, spanning from the elastic cloud to managed or dedicated hosted environments.

 2.2 billion security events observed during the study period were automatically evaluated and correlated through Alert Logic’s expert system and reviewed by Alert Logic’s security analysts.

 More than 62,000 incidents were verified and classified into seven incident categories.